 Academic Scholarship Requirements

-Academic scholarships range from $5,000 per year to full tuition and are awarded on the strength of the applicant’s academic record and standardized test scores.
+Academic scholarships range from $5,000 per year to full tuition and are based on the student's academic ability, program of study, and campus.
 Applicants are notified of any academic scholarships in their acceptance letter.
-To maintain an academic scholarship, recipients need to enroll in and complete a minimum of 12 credits per semester at St. John’s with a cumulative grade point average of at least a 3.0.
+To maintain an academic scholarship, recipients need to enroll in and complete a minimum of 12 credits per semester at St. John’s with a cumulative grade point average of at least a 3.0 for most awards.
 Students who do not complete 12 credits in a semester or do not maintain a 3.0 GPA, will be subjected to a re-evaluation of scholarship eligibility and amount.
-Academic scholarships are not applicable to intersession, winter session, post-session or summer sessions.
+Academic scholarships are not applicable to intersession, winter session, post-session, or summer sessions.